gpaOliveira/SuperDiffer/docs/DOCS.md

 > add method

 Add a description and a data to our model - rollback and return False if anything goes wrong (PK not respected, for example)

+> remove method

+Remove a descriptor from an ID on our model - rollback and return False if anything goes wrong (register not found, for example)

+> remove_all method

+Remove a list of descriptors from a single ID on our model - rollback and return False if anything goes wrong (any register not found, for example)

 > grab_descriptors_values_to_diff method